School Admission Appeals

 - For applications for in-year admissions, appeals must be heard within 30 school days of the appeal being lodged.
 Appeals are not heard during school holidays.

-- For appeals to the main round for reception most of the appeals are heard on the following days: 22nd June, 29th June, 5,6,9,10 and 13th July 2018.
+- For appeals to the main round for reception most of the appeals are heard in the period 25 June - 16 July 2019.
 Dates to be confirmed once appeals received and directly with individuals.
 The appeals timetable for secondary schools can be found on respective school websites.Appeals for two schools that have commissions the LA, namely:

 Do I have to attend the hearing?